aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/using-charts-to-represent-sequential-data/_index.md

 A color expression must return a value of one of the following types:

 - A string containing the name of a known color, that is, the case-insensitive name of a member of the [KnownColor](https://msdn.microsoft.com/en-us/library/system.drawing.knowncolor\(v=vs.110\).aspx) enumeration such as “red”.
+- A string containing an HTML color code such as “#F08080” (light coral).
 - An integer value defining RGB (red, green, blue) components of the color such as 0xFFFF00 (yellow).
 - A value of the [Color](https://docs.oracle.com/javase/7/docs/api/java/awt/Color.html) type.